AlanYu26/Computational-Chemistry/README.md

 # Computational-Chemistry
-Computational Chemistry final project 2021
+Final Project for Computational Chemistry 550 at Rutgers University with Professor Lu Wang 2021.